ToolJet/ToolJet/plugins/README.md

 # Breaking changes
 - globalThis in mssql cacheConnection helper might not work fine
-- mongodb name changed to mongo as cannot have npm package name and package name as same
+- mongodb name changed to mongo as cannot have npm package name and package name as same, todo: rename mongo to mongodb
-- renamed twilio to twilioapi
+- renamed twilio to twilioapi, todo: rename twilioapi to twilio in client.js
+- rest api and stripe have empty operations file,

 # COMMON steps
 - npx lerna create mssql -y